 At PA GOBBLERS, the turkey serves as a springboard to learn about biology, ecology, habitat and turkey management.
-After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve Conservation Ambassadors.
+After field school, armed with knowledge, leadership skills, and the support of Academy staff, students return to their communities to serve as Conservation Ambassadors.

 Below are a few highlights of the PA Gobblers Field School.

 Students learn turkey calling techniques from National Wild Turkey Federation staff and volunteers.